ahmadmasalhags/azurehw/README.md

 ## Content
 * _first_version_: folder containing the first scripts I wrote for debugging and getting to know the API
+* _BLOBS_: folder containing scripts for he BLOBs part of the HW:
+  * _blobHandler.py_: a Python 3 script which creates, upload and copies a number of BLOBs between storage accounts.
+  * _parameters.json_: a JSON specifiying the paramters needed for running the afrementioned _blobHandler.py_ script.
+  * _blobber.ps1_: a Powershell script to create a number of text BLOBs, invoked by the _blobHandler.py_ script.
+  These 3 file _MUST_ remain in the same directory, in the same level, to excute correctly.

 * _azdeploy.json_: ARM template to deploy the following resource:
   * Storage Account _X2_
       * BLOB Container per storage account